-Public utility lots within the subdivision are used to provide utility use, drainage corridors, and access to the golf course.
+Public utility lots within the subdivision are used to provide utility use, drainage corridors, access to the golf course, and municipal reserve access.

 5. STORMWATER MANAGEMENT

 A Stormwater Management Plan was completed for Phases 1 and 2 prior to the finalization of the Conceptual Design Scheme and has been approved by Alberta Environment and is on record with the Town of Raymond.
 A preliminary analysis also determined the runoff flowrates and volumes for the remaining subdivision area.